zachalexander/data-science-portfolio-template/README.md

 ### Adjust text and color scheme
 * Based on your preferences, you can adjust the content to match your work and change the color scheme.
 I've also added code blocks inside of the html files ```<!-- EDIT CONTENT BELOW -->``` to highlight places where text will need to be adjusted.

-Additionally, I've created a video here as a guide for editing:
+Additionally, I've created a video here as a guide for editing: https://www.youtube.com/watch?v=xap7WdAGxeA

 ### Deploy your portfolio!
- * When your website is ready to be deployed, you can follow these instructions here: https://medium.com/@saleemmalikraja/deploying-an-angular-app-to-firebase-hosting-18f99c9d5722
+ * When your website is ready to be deployed, you can follow the instructions in the tutorial video.

 ### You can now admire your fully deployed portfolio!! :)